genesiscommunitysuccess/docs/docs/server-reference/essential-information/service-definition.md

 ---
 # Service definitions

 Just as each application must have  a *-processes.xml* config file, it must also have a *-service-definitions.xml* file.
-This is where the developer specifies the ports of the various processes.
+This is where you specify the ports of the various processes.
 These ports are used to communicate internally between processes.

 ```xml
 <configuration>